aandiron/drive-in-dragon/README.md

 ## Compilation notes:
 * Use pandoc to compile .md into whatever format you like.
+* The-Great-Stone-Dragon_full-draft_literotica-formatted.html version is a slightly formatted html version for Literotica

 ## Photo credit:
 * Originally published: https://www.independent.co.uk/news/uk/home-news/roman-carved-penis-catterick-yorkshire-b1885815.html